About Bere Island

 Place in History

 Bere Island’s place in history is assured.
 Its Martello towers date from the Napoleonic wars.
 Several American battleships based here during World War One met their fate at Pearl Harbour.
-After the Anglo-Irish Treaty of 1921, the island became one of three Irish ports (the Treaty Ports) retained by the UK.
+Following the signing of the Anglo-Irish Treaty in 1922, the island became one of three Irish ports (the Treaty Ports) retained by the UK.

 Why has Bere Island so often been at the centre of world events?
 The answer is the island’s strategic position at the mouth of Europe’s deepest harbour.
 Berehaven and Lawrence Cove offer unrivalled shelter for boats of all sizes, something settlers have recognised since the Bronze Age – as the Wedge Tomb, the Standing Stone, and Lonehort Viking harbour testify.